-In the context of the Redemptorist family, some analogous celebration would signify that the community "elects" or chooses those who, having walked the path of the Period of Accompaniment, are acknowledged to have the dispositions that render them ready to make a commitment as LMMHRs.205 They are elected to be sent.
-In the RCIA, this celebration signifies that they have undergone a conversion in mind and action and . . . have developed a sufficient acquaintance with Christian teaching as well as a spirit of faith and charity.206 individual and of their willingness to walk with this person toward initiation.
-In the RCIA, the bishop or his delegate declares the Church's approval of the candidate.208 This represents the approval and support of the entire People of God.
+In the context of the Redemptorist family, some analogous celebration would signify that the community "elects" or chooses those who, having walked the path of the Period of Accompaniment, are acknowledged to have the dispositions that render them ready to make a commitment as LMMHRs.
+They are elected to be sent.
+In the RCIA, this celebration signifies that they have undergone a conversion in mind and action and . . . have developed a sufficient acquaintance with Christian teaching as well as a spirit of faith and charity.

+With "deliberate will and enlightened faith," they indicate their intent to make a commitment, and the community accepts this indication with affirmation of the individual and of their willingness to walk with this person toward initiation.
+In the RCIA, the bishop or his delegate declares the Church's approval of the candidate.
+This represents the approval and support of the entire People of God.
 In the Redemptorist context, this points to the fact that the entire community must be aware of and support the incorporation of the new LMMHR into the family.
 At the analogous ritual, the Provincial Superior or his delegate might indicate approval.